qase-tms/qase-java/qase-cucumber-v7-reporter/docs/usage.md

     Then return true
 ```

+---

-# How add a comment to a test
+## How to Add a Comment to a Test

-You can add a comment to a test in Cucumber 7 by using the `Qase.comment` method.
-This method can receive a single
+You can add a comment to a test result in Qase using the `Qase.comment` method.
+This comment will be attached to the
-comment
-in
-the form of a string.
-This comment will be added to the test result in Qase.
+scenario's result in Qase.

-Example:
+### Example:

 ```java
 package org.example;